edge-js/edgejs.dev/content/docs/components/slots.md

+---
+summary: Learn how to define markup using slots
+---

 # Slots

 Slots are named outlets you can define within the component opening and closing tag using the `@slot` tag.
 The component can access slots as functions via the `$slots` object.